PD & Instruction

 Difficult Conversations Made Easy

-In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and learn some simple strategies to take the fear out of initiating one.
-The workshop will cover how to manage any strong feelings that arise during a difficult conversation, as well as how and when to follow up in the days that follow.
-The workshop includes several opportunities for participants to practice initiating a difficult conversation with tact and openheartedness.
+In this interactive session, participants will learn to recognize when it is time to have a difficult conversation and will learn simple strategies to take the fear out of initiating one.
+The workshop will cover how to manage strong feelings that arise during difficult conversations, as well as how and when to follow up afterward.
+The workshop includes several opportunities for participants to practice initiating difficult conversations with tact and openheartedness.
 This workshop is designed to help members address problems proactively, settle differences amicably, promote trust, and contribute to a healthy school climate.

 Introduction to Student Trauma: Developing a Trauma Sensitive Classroom

 Nearly 7 out of 10 children experience trauma, and many experience multiple traumatic experiences.
 The impact of trauma on children and adolescents is pervasive and presents challenges in every school and community in the state.
 We are collectively learning more about the challenges trauma presents to classroom teachers and how to help those who experience trauma overcome its effects.
-Developed in partnership with Hartford Behavioral Health, JoAnn Freiberg of CSDE, the Traumatic Stress Institute, and CSI, this workshop is the first step on a continuum of becoming a skilled practitioner in a trauma-informed school community.
 Participants will learn how to identify the signs of trauma and better understand its impact on students and the school community.
-Participants will also learn practical skills and where to access additional resources and training that can help educators master strategies to address student trauma.
+Participants will also learn practical skills and strategies that can help address student trauma in their classrooms.

 Knowledge is the Best Protection: Understanding Your Rights With Challenging Student Behavior